-In this guide, I’ll break down my personal buying criteria and make specific recommendations on which is best, depending on your needs.
+In this Best Vegan Meal Replacement Shakes guide, I’ll break down my personal buying criteria and make specific recommendations on which is best, depending on your needs.

 What Makes a Good Vegan Shake

 So what actually qualifies as a “good” vegan shake?
 Over the years, I’ve learned a few things about them.
-Here’s my criteria:
+Here are my criteria:

-- Taste: Bottom line, if it isn’t palatable or even slightly nice to drink, it’s going to be hard to keep going with it every day.
-This varies from person to person, but make sure you are honest with yourself about where your “bar for taste” is up front.
+The bottom line is if it isn’t palatable or even slightly nice to drink, it’s going to be hard to keep going with it every day.
+This varies from person to person, but make sure you are honest with yourself about where your “bar for taste” is upfront.

-- Cost Effective: If you think the only choice is a supplement like Shakeology, you are wrong.
-As I’ve documented previously, high priced supplements do not necessarily equate to a better end result.
+If you think the only choice is a supplement like Shakeology, you are wrong.
+As I’ve documented previously, high-priced supplements do not necessarily equate to a better end result.
 The most important metric I look at is “cost per serving”.
 I like to stay under $2.50, ideally less than $2.00 per serving.
 Being healthy doesn’t have to break the bank.